markusmoenig/RPU_OLD/Readme.md

-A procedural (retro) 3D software renderer.
+A procedural (retro) 3D software renderer and scene definition language.